Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 2. Click the *Number of workers* field and edit the number of workers.

 3. Click the [SAVE] button in the upper right corner.
   The changes are saved.
 The *Edit queue type* view is closed.
-The *QueueType has been saved* pop-up window is displayed.
+The *Queue type has been saved* pop-up window is displayed.

   ![Queue type saved](/Assets/Screenshots/ActindoWorkFlow/QueueTypes/QueueTypeSaved.png "[Queue type saved]")